Where Are Mandarin and Cantonese Spoken?

 Can I Use Mandarin in Hong Kong?

 You can, but no one will thank you for it.
 It's estimated that around half of Hong Kongers can speak Mandarin, but this is due to the necessity of doing business with China.
-90% of Hong Kongers still use Cantonese as their first language and there is some resentment at attempts by the Chinese government to push Mandarin.
+Around 90% percent of Hong Kongers still use Cantonese as their first language and there is some resentment at attempts by the Chinese government to push Mandarin.

 If you are a non-native speaker, Hong Kongers will certainly prefer to speak to you in English than in Mandarin.
 The advice above is largely true in Macau as well, although locals there are a little less sensitive to speaking Mandarin.

 All About Tones

 Both the Mandarin and Cantonese dialects are tonal languages where one word has many meanings depending on the pronunciation and intonation.
 Cantonese has six tones, whereas Mandarin has just four.
 Cracking the tones are said to be the hardest part of learning Chinese.

 What About My ABCs?

 Both Cantonese and Mandarin share the Chinese alphabet, but even here there is some diversion.

 China increasingly uses simplified characters that rely on simpler brushstrokes and a smaller collection of symbols.
 Hong Kong, Taiwan, and Singapore continue to use traditional Chinese that have more complex brushstrokes.
 This means that those who use traditional Chinese characters will be able to understand the simplified characters, but those accustomed to simple characters won't be able to read traditional Chinese.